PBL-Pick-By-Light/BE-Backend/docs/wiki/Home.md

 ## Building and Configuration
 General information about building the backend can be found in the [Build Instructions](Build_Instructions.md).
 Also note the description of the [Configuration Files](Configuration-Files.md).
-You can find a more detailed description of the docker configuration [here](Docker.md) The database configuration can be found in the [Mongo](Mongo.md)-Chapter.
+You can find a more detailed description of the [Docker Configuration](Docker.md).
+The database configuration can be found in the [Mongo](Mongo.md)-Chapter.

 ## Code